allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 ## Summary

-If you want to enhance your CI process to get the most out of code coverage reports then integrating with Codecov is probably the way to go.
+If you want to enhance your CI process to get the most out of the code coverage reports then integrating with Codecov is probably the way to go.

 Feel free to comment and ask questions.
 I will be more than happy to answer them.

 You can also find a fully working and up-to-date example on Codecov's GitHub: https://github.com/codecov/example-android

-Thank you for reading!
+Thanks for reading!